paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-077-miscellaneous-provisions.md

 2002—Pub.
 L. 107–134 amended section catchline and text generally, substituting present provisions for provisions which had: in subsec. (a), authorized Secretary to postpone certain tax-related deadlines by reason of presidentially declared disaster, and in subsec. (b), provided that subsec. (a) would not apply for the purpose of determining interest on any overpayment or underpayment.

 2001—Subsec. (a).
 Pub.
 L. 107–16 substituted “120 days” for “90 days” in introductory provisions.

+#### Effective Date of 2025 Amendment
+Pub.
+L. 119–64, § 2(a)(2), Dec.
+26, 2025, 139 Stat.
+1984, provided that: “The amendment made by this subsection [amending this section] shall apply to claims filed after the date of the enactment of this Act [Dec.
+26, 2025].”

+Pub.
+L. 119–29, § 2(c), July 24, 2025, 139 Stat.
+472, provided that: “The amendments made by this section [amending this section] shall apply to declarations made after the date of the enactment of this Act [July 24, 2025].”

 #### Effective Date of 2021 Amendment
 Pub.
 L. 117–58, div.
 H, title V, § 80501(b), Nov.
 15, 2021, 135 Stat.
 1335, provided that: “The amendment made by this section [amending this section] shall apply to federally declared disasters declared after the date of enactment of this Act [Nov.
 15, 2021].”